viljami-j/csharp-gamedev-coding-convention/README.md

 - Local variable names can be abbreviated only if the context to understand the abbreviation from is within same scope.
 - Prefix private class members with an underscore '_'
 - Try to section properties wherever possible (by sectioning I mean, separate a wall of rows into sensible groups of rows using line breaks (see example: TODO).
+- Commenting should always be done inline vs. on a separate line, with these [exceptions (TODO)](todo).
+Comments that are not separated by a line break should be aligned for ease of read.

 ## Examples
 ### Naming conventions